 Escalation of Tensions During the Iran-Iraq War

 The relationship between Iran and the U.S. did not improve even after the resolution of the Iran hostage crisis of 1979.
-During the Iran-Iraq War that began on 22 September 1980, the U.S. government under the administration of President Ronald Raegan opted to support Iraq by arming the Iraqi forces, establishing full diplomatic relations with Saddam Hussein, and pursuing sanction bills against Iran.
+Specifically, during the Iran-Iraq War that began on 22 September 1980, the U.S. government under the administration of President Ronald Raegan opted to support Iraq by arming the Iraqi forces, establishing full diplomatic relations with Saddam Hussein, and pursuing economic sanction bills against Iran.

-Several critical events marked the history of Iran-US relations during the Iran-Iraq War.
+Several pivotal events marked the history of Iran-US relations during the Iran-Iraq War.
 For example, the U.S. government criticized Iran for supporting the Islamist group Hezbollah, which was allegedly responsible for carrying out anti-American attacks since 1983.
-These attacks include the bombing of the 198 U.S. Embassy in Beirut in April 1983 and the Beirut barracks bombing in 1983, among others.
+These attacks include the bombing of the U.S. Embassy in Beirut in April 1983 and the Beirut barracks bombing in October 1983.
+Both incidents resulted in American casualties.

 There were attempts to repair relations between the two countries.
-For example, the Iran-Contra Affair Scandal that surfaced in 1986.
+One notable example was the Iran-Contra Affair Scandal that surfaced in 1986.
 A PBS report explained that senior officials of the Reagan administration facilitated arms sales with Iran despite an embargo.
 Then National Security Adviser Robert McFarlane explained that the transaction would improve Iran-US relations and increase American influence in the Middle East.

-However, Iran and U.S. remained in conflict.
-Near the end of the Reagan administration, the U.S. launched Operation Praying Mantis on 18 April 1988 that involved a naval combat operation within the Iranian territorial waters in retaliation to the mining of the Persian Gulf.
+Both Iran and U.S. remained in conflict.
+In particular, near the end of the Reagan administration, the U.S. launched Operation Praying Mantis on 18 April 1988 that involved a naval combat operation within the Iranian territorial waters in retaliation to the mining of the Persian Gulf.
 The tension worsened when the U.S. Navy via the guided missile cruiser USS Vincennes shot down Iran Air Flight 655 on 3 July 1988 and killed 260 civilians.

 From Goodwill Gesture to the Axis of Evil Branding

-The administration of President George H. W. Bush that spanned from 1989 to 1993 marked another attempt to establish goodwill with Iran.
-During his inaugural speech on 20 January 1989, he announced a “goodwill begets goodwill” gesture.
+The administration of President George H. W. Bush marked another attempt to establish goodwill with Iran.
+He announced a “goodwill begets goodwill” gesture during his inaugural speech on 20 January 1989.
 Brent Scowcroft, the national security adviser of the Bush administration, said in 1991 that it was likely to reduce sanctions Iran, take it off from the terrorist list, and extend compensation from the Flight 655 incident.

 No positive developments emerged between the two countries under the Bush administration.
-When President Bill Clinton took office in 1993, Iran-US relations became more problematic due to the dual containment foreign policy of the U.S. The administration saw an opportunity to contain Iran and Iraq to ensure no single country would become powerful in the Middle East.
-The U.S. specifically placed Iran under a trade embargo in 1995 and actively appealed to European countries and Japan to deny the country access to global capital and arms markets.
+The situation became more problematic when Bill Clinton took office in 1993 due to the dual containment foreign policy of the U.S. The administration saw an opportunity to contain Iran and Iraq to ensure no single country would become powerful in the Middle East.
+It placed Iran under a trade embargo in 1995 and actively appealed to European countries and Japan to deny the country access to global capital and arms markets.

-Tensions escalated further under the administration of President George W. After the September 11 terrorist attacks in 2001, the president gave his infamous “Axis of Evil” speech on 29 January 2002 that included Iran alongside Iraq and North Korea as part of a so-called axis of evil.
-He said that the proliferation of long-range missiles in these countries constituted terrorism and endangered the national security of the U.S. The speech outraged the Iranians.
+Tensions escalated further under the administration of George W. Bush who gave his infamous “Axis of Evil” speech on 29 January 2002 after the September 11 terrorist attacks in 2001.
+This placed Iran alongside Iraq and North Korea as part of a triad of evil threatening global peace.
+He said that the proliferation of long-range missiles in these countries constituted terrorism and endangered the U.S. national security.
+The speech outraged the Iranians.

 Modern Developments in the History of Iran-US Relations

-There were some positive developments between the two countries under the administration of President Barack Obama.
-After several standoffs, Iran, the permanent members of the United Nations, and the European Union signed the Joint Comprehensive Plan of Action or Iran Nuclear Deal.
-Under the deal, the U.S. would lift the sanctions on Iran while the Iranian government would agree to give up its nuclear program and allow UN workers to conduct regular facility inspections.
+There were some positive developments under Barack Obama.
+Iran, the United Nations, and the European Union signed the Joint Comprehensive Plan of Action or Iran Nuclear Deal.
+The deal involved the U.S. lifting its sanctions on Iran and the Iranian government agreeing to give up its nuclear program and allow UN workers to conduct regular facility inspections.

-However, beginning the administration of President Donald J. Trump in 2017, numerous events strained Iran-US relations once again.
+However, beginning in the administration of Donald Trump in 2017, numerous events strained Iran-US relations once again.
 Executive Order No. 13769 signed in January 2017 banned Iranian citizens and others from entering U.S. soil.
-President Trump also slammed the Iranian Nuclear Deal, calling it the “worst deal ever negotiated.”
-He decided to pull out of the deal in May 2018, thus announcing he would reimpose economic sanctions later that year.
+Trump also slammed the Iranian Nuclear Deal.
+He pulled out of the deal in May 2018 and reimposed economic sanctions later that year.

 FURTHER READINGS AND REFERENCES